kyle1james/teacher_docs_coding_bootcamp/05_functional_multi_case/README.md

 - Functional programming
 - Limited choices
-- Clear win and clear lose conditions
+- Clear win and clear end conditions

 Create the boiler plate code together with comments as TODO's